vAndrewKarma/vrp_pizza/README.md

 # vrp_pizza
+Update List:
-Little update, some errors and some bugs were fixed, i added the mapping to download.
+1.1 - Little update, some errors and some bugs were fixed, i added the mapping to download.

 <h1>[VRP] PIZZA JOB [UI] </h1>
 <h2> Contact: Karma  _Andrew_#5753 </h2>